Chart Color Schemes

 Campsie - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Campsie-South is among the most culturally diverse areas in Australia, with 73.3% of its population born overseas and 81.0% speaking a language other than English at home.
-Christianity is the dominant religion in Campsie-South, comprising 32.9% of people, while Buddhism is significantly overrepresented at 13.8%, compared to Greater Sydney's average of 4.1%.
-The top three ancestry groups are Chinese (31.7%), Other (28.0%), and English (6.3%).
+Campsie - South is among the most culturally diverse areas in the country, with 73.3% of its population born overseas and 81.0% speaking a language other than English at home.
+The main religion in Campsie - South is Christianity, which makes up 32.9% of the population.
+However, the most apparent overrepresentation is in Buddhism, which comprises 13.8% of the population, substantially higher than the Greater Sydney average of 4.1%.

 Frequently Asked Questions - Diversity